-An example of a reason for termination prohibited by statute is a public company’s firing, demotion, suspension, threatening of, or harassment of an employee because the employee reported, to the federal government or to a supervisor, fraud against shareholders or a violation of Securities and Exchange Commission rules.
+An example of a reason for termination prohibited by statute is a public company’s firing, demotion, suspension, threatening of, or harassment of an employee because the employee reported, to the federal government or a supervisor, fraud against shareholders or a violation of Securities and Exchange Commission rules.
 Such retaliatory actions by a public company violate the Sarbanes-Oxley Act.

-An example of a reason for termination prohibited by public policy is the discharge of a broker without cause based upon an implied-in-fact contract arising from promises contained in an employee handbook, provided that the broker detrimentally relied on the promises.
+An example of a reason for termination prohibited by the public policy is the discharge of a broker without cause based upon an implied-in-fact contract arising from promises contained in an employee handbook, provided that the broker detrimentally relied on the promises.

-If you are an employee in the securities industry and you believe you have been wrongfully terminated, contact the Law Offices of David S. Rich, LLC.
+If you are an employee in the securities industry and believe you have been wrongfully terminated, contact the Law Offices of David S. Rich, LLC.

 There are two common categories of restrictive covenants in the securities industry.
 Non-disclosure agreements prohibit brokers from disseminating trade secrets or confidential information.
-Non-solicitation agreements bar brokers from seeking business from former customers for a specified length of time and within a defined geographical area.
+Non-solicitation agreements bar brokers from seeking business from former customers for a specified time and within a defined geographical area.

 In the securities industry, brokerage firms frequently offer account executives transitional compensation to ease the account executives’ lateral moves to those firms.
-A firm intends such compensation both to persuade the account executive to join the firm and to ensure that the executive won’t receive a windfall if he leaves the new firm soon after arriving.
-Thus, the up-front bonus or forgivable loan provision of a broker’s employment agreement usually provides that if the firm terminates the broker’s employment within a specified period for any reason, or if the broker elects to the leave the firm, the balance outstanding on the loan immediately becomes payable to the firm.
+A firm intends such compensation to persuade the account executive to join the firm and ensure that the executive won’t receive a windfall if he leaves the new firm soon after arriving.
+Thus, the up-front bonus or forgivable loan provision of a broker’s employment agreement usually provides that if the firm terminates the broker’s employment within a specified period for any reason or if the broker elects to leave the firm, the balance outstanding on loan immediately becomes payable to the firm.

 Indemnification and Contribution of Customer Claims

-A brokerage firm should not bring or maintain a claim against its employee for customer losses if the firm, by its own actions, has contributed to the loss.
+A brokerage firm should not bring or maintain a claim against its employee for customer losses if the firm, by its actions, has contributed to the loss.

-If your brokerage firm charges you with improper or unlawful conduct, the Law Offices of David S. Rich, LLC can adeptly negotiate with the firm on your behalf.
+If your brokerage firm charges you improper or unlawful conduct, the Law Offices of David S. Rich, LLC can adeptly negotiate with the firm on your behalf.
 If the dispute cannot be resolved, the Law Offices of David S. Rich, LLC is fully able to vigorously defend you against your former firm in a FINRA arbitration.

-Return to Practice Areas page.
+Return to the Practice Areas page.